 National Food Processing Policy

-The Indian Government has formulated a policy entitled “National Food Processing Policy” for the overall growth and development of food processing industries sector with the aim of providing a remunerative return to farmers.
-The policy aims to bring immense benefits to the economy, agriculture, productivity, employment and raising the standard of people throughout the country.
+The Indian Government has formulated a policy entitled “National Food Processing Policy” for the overall growth and development of the food processing industries sector with the aim of providing a remunerative return to farmers.
+The policy aims to bring immense benefits to the economy, agriculture, productivity, and employment, and raise the standard of people throughout the country.